School Food

 Two youth eating pasta at a school table

-• Create Opportunities for Student & School Engagement to encourage feedback and promote involvement in school food programs.
+• Create Opportunities for Student & School Engagement to encourage feedback and promote meaningful involvement in school food programs.

 • Coordinate Funding and Partnerships that enhance school food infrastructure and foster deeper connections to the broader local food system.